-- 9. Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
-Include outside shower faucets (if so equipped). - 10.
+- 10. When the tank is full, the two valves at the water pump must be set to the NORMAL position.
+Turn OFF water heater power (both gas & electric switches).
+Turn the pump ON and sanitized water from the water tank will circulate through the water lines in the RV (when a fixture is opened).
+The water heater valves should be in bypass mode. - 11.
+Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
+Include outside shower faucets (if so equipped). - 12.
 Close the hot water faucets and repeat opening all cold water faucets one by one until you smell chlorine.
-Include outside shower faucets (if swo equipped) and toilet. - 11.
-Turn OFF the water pump. - 12.
-Let the solution remain in the tank & lines for at least four hours when disinfecting with 50-PPM residual chlorine.
+Include outside shower faucets (if so equipped). - 13.
+Turn the water pump OFF. - 14.
+Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
 If a shorter time period is desired, then a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.

-NOTE: To thoroughly sanitize the fresh water tank, the unit should be driven around for a period of time allowing the solution to splash the sides and top of the tank
+NOTE: To thoroughly sanitize the fresh water tank, the unit should be driven around for a short while allowing the solution to splash the sides and top of the tank.